Alexis Guedroitz

 He was also one of the founders and delegates in Belgium of the International Dostoevsky Society (IDS).

 Biography

 Childhood

 Born in exile in Pancevo, Serbia, in 1923, Alexis Guedroitz was the son of the Russian Prince Nicholas Wladimirovich Guedroitz and his wife Alexandra Gregorievna Strigewsky.
 Shortly after his birth, his father, a young officer of the Imperial Guard, died from wounds of war.
-The young Alexis, his sister Olga and his half-brother Andrey were brought up by their mother remarried in Brussels with Mister George Iovleff.
+The young Alexis, his sister Olga (future wife of Count Eric de Diesbach Belleroche), and their half-brother Andrey were raised by their mother, who remarried in Brussels to George Iovleff.

 Private life

 Alexis Guedroitz married twice.
-First in Dublin in 1948, he married Oonagh Ryan, with whom he had a daughter, actress Ania Guedroitz, then in Brussels in 1962, he married Jeanne Marie de Hemricourt de Grunne with whom he had two sons, Nicolas and Michel Guedroitz.
+First, in Dublin in 1948, he married Oonagh Ryan, with whom he had a daughter, actress Ania Guedroitz; then, in Brussels in 1962, he married Countess Jeanne Marie de Hemricourt de Grunne, with whom he had two sons, Nicolas and Michel Guedroitz.